shilpapradeeep/tripbuilder/README.md

 <b>How to run this project.</b>
 <br>To run this project, follow these steps:

-1.Create a new database and update the file .env with the new database information.
+1.Create a new database and update the file .env with the new database information.<br>
-2.Update the DATABASE CONSTANTS with the database info you created.
+2.Update the DATABASE CONSTANTS with the database info you created.<br>
-3.Run the following commands in the terminal:
+3.Run the following commands in the terminal:<br>

 Then run the following Commands: